 We all get stuck from time to time.
 In many cases, someone else has already encountered the same problem and solved it.
 This is what communities are for, people helping each other out.
-You might want to visit the Microsoft community home page at for a list of options.
 There are many communities out there; the ones I participate in are the Microsoft MSDN SQL Server Forums.

 The Microsoft MSDN SQL Server Forums

 These are web-based forums.
 Here is the home page for the forums, and this is the SQL Server home page.
 As you see, there are many forums for SQL Server.
-Pick the one which suits your problem best, quite simply.
+Pick the one which suits your problem best.

 Please read this before asking for help

 You can greatly increase your chance to get a good answer by following a few simple recommendations:

 Do some investigation first.
 The forums are not there to replace the documentation that comes with SQL Server.
 The activity on these forums is very high, and this results in some questions being unanswered.
 If you want to be a good community member, do a quick search using your favorite search engine, in Books Online.
 You'd be surprised by how many questions are posted that can be answered immediately after a few seconds of searching.
 But please don't take this as a discouragement to post.